 What is a Curry Puff?

 Curry Puffs are crescent shaped parcels made from local pastry with spicy potato and onion curry filling.
 These are not your saucy curry served with roti or rice but the dry type.
-The potato and onion curry puffs is most common but there are also the meaty and sweat variety.
+The potato and onion curry puffs is most common but there are also the meaty and sweet variety.
 Depending on the vendor some curry fillings are spicier than others.

 Other than the vegetarian curry potato and onion filling, there is also a meaty version with cubes of curried chicken and a generous amount of potato and onion filling.